muratk5n/thirdwave/en/README.md

 makes sense strategically?
 They need a relationship with a naval power cementing their connection to the outer alliance still being in CWealth would be helpful there..
-If the mainstream could not say a word edgewise on Assange, why would bother with change into a Republic?
+If the mainstream could not say a word edgewise on Assange, why would they bother with a change into a Republic?

 ---